o19s/opensearch-search-quality-evaluation/README.md

 This is a standalone Java application to generate implicit judgments from indexed UBI data.
 It runs outside OpenSearch and queries the UBI indexes to get the data for calculating the implicit judgments.

-To run it, run the `org.opensearch.qef.App` class.
+To run it, run the `org.opensearch.eval.App` class.
 This will connect to OpenSearch running on `localhost:9200`.
 It expects the `ubi_events` and `ubi_queries` indexes to exist and be populated.

 ## License